CalyxOS/calyxos.org/pages/docs/guide/device-support/index.md

    CalyxOS targets the latest Android version, currently 15.0.
 It takes a lot of work to port a newer Android version to a device, and so devices running the latest Android version are preferred.
 2. Ability to unlock the bootloader:
    <br>
-   You can't install any custom OS if you can't unlock the bootloader in the first place.
-Some devices don't support it all, whereas on others some variants may not support unlocking the bootloader.
-Note that this is very different from carrier locking, which simply means that you can only use a particular SIM card with your device.
+   You cannot install any custom OS if you are not able to unlock the device's bootloader in the first place.
+Some phone makers or mobile carriers do not allow all or part of their devices to unlock the bootloader.
+On these devices, you cannot enable '[OEM unlocking](https://source.android.com/docs/core/architecture/bootloader/locking_unlocking#unlocking-bootloader)' to install custom OSes.
+Unlocking bootloader is different from carrier unlocking.
+The latter means you can unlock a carrier-locked phone to use SIM cards provided by other carriers on the device.
 3. Ability to relock the bootloader with a custom OS installed:
    <br>
    CalyxOS is meant to be run with a locked bootloader after installation, which makes sure that the OS cannot be tampered without your knowledge.